drdna/WheatBlastEvolution/Extended Data Fig4/README.md

 # Plotting ShinyHaplotypes comparisons

-The ExtDataFig4.R code reads the ShinyHaplotypes output directory and plots haplotype comparisons for a selected reference strain
+The ExtDataFig4.R code reads the ShinyHaplotypes output directory (NEE_SHINY) and plots haplotype comparisons for a selected reference strain

 ### *#* Reference strain